 having only two children, but five of his nephews were known to be his offspring.

-Being less ambitious than his predecessor, he contented himself with providing economic wealth to his children: he married his elder son to the daughter of Lorenzo de' Medici, who in return obtained the cardinal's hat for his thirteen year old son Giovanni.
+Being less ambitious than his predecessor, he contented himself with providing economic wealth to his children: he married his elder son to the daughter of Lorenzo de' Medici, who in return obtained the cardinal's hat for his thirteen year old son Giovanni (who became Pope Leo X in 1513).

-He carried on a much criticized policy of appeasement with the Ottoman Sultan Bayazit II which resulted in receiving in return a single gift - a piece of the lance of St. Longinus.
+He carried on a much criticized policy of appeasement with the Ottoman Sultan Bayezit II which resulted in receiving in return a single gift - a piece of the Lance of St. Longinus.
 This was most likely the main achievement of his pontificate (in his monument in S. Pietro, Antonio del Pollaiolo portrayed him holding that relic).

-He celebrated in 1492 the conquest of Granada, the last Arab stronghold in Spain, by Ferdinand, King of Aragona, and his wife Isabella, Queen of Castile.
+In 1492 he celebrated the conquest of Granada, the last Arab stronghold in Spain, by Ferdinand, King of Aragona, and his wife Isabella, Queen of Castile.

-Pope Innocent VIII built for his relaxation Palazzo Belvedere, which later on was linked to the Vatican papal palace by two long corridors;
+Pope Innocent VIII built for his rest Casino di Belvedere, which later on was linked to the Vatican papal palace by two long corridors;

 he enlarged a hunting lodge at